rust-lang/rfcs/text/0000-derefered_composite_types.md

 Derefered Composite Types could help also to get rid of constructor boilerplate.

-Symbol `*` before the type name is a marker to Dereferd Composite Type.
+The symbol `*` before the type name is a marker of Derefered Composite Type.

 The new operator `=&` (and `=&&`, `=&&&`, ...) as a compound of borrow and assignment (`x = &2` same as `x =& 2`) is also required.